curv3d/curv/docs/Module.md

 # Implementation of Functions and Modules

-## Static Expressions
-An expression is static if all of its free variables are static:
-* Builtin bindings like `true` and `sqrt` are static.
-* A function formal parameter is not static.
-* A `let` bound variable is static if its definiens is static.
-* A parameter binding of a module is not static.
-* A non-parameter binding of a module is static if its definiens is static.
-* In the case of recursive definitions within a `let` or module, we tentatively assume that all non-parameter bindings are static, then attempt to disprove this by finding non-static free variables in the definientia.
-If no such non-static free variables are found, then the binding is considered static.

-Staticness is a property of expressions which is computed by the semantic analyzer.
-It's required by the `use` operator.
-So curv::Expression has an `is_static_` member, which we can compute in a mostly bottom up manner.

-As a performance optimization, static expressions are compile time constants, and are computed exactly once.
-I want to be careful that the cost of constant folding doesn't exceed the performance benefit.
-* In the case of animation, the entire script is being evaluated perhaps hundreds of times.
-* In another case, you interactively make changes to a script, evaluate it once, then iterate.
-The entire cost of compilation is currently incurred when you press F5.
-It would be better if compilation took place in the background during editing, and if we cached the results of compiling parts of the script so that we didn't have to recompile the world from scratch each time.
-  One easy fix is to cache the results of compiling a used module.

-How is compile time evaluation implemented, and when does compile time constant folding actually take place?
-* I want to replace the Meaning tree evaluator with a byte code compiler and evaluator.
-The latter is faster than the tree evaluator if the same subexpressions are evaluated multiple times.
-Plus, eliminate code duplication.
-* So it makes sense to use the byte code evaluator to reduce static expressions.
-* If I do this strictly bottom up, then 2+3+4 will result in 2+3 being compiled to byte code, evaluated to 5 and placed in a Constant node, followed by 5+3 being compiled to byte code, evaluated, etc.
-  So this could be quite inefficient.
-* If I do this strictly top down, then we find that a script file, as a whole, is a static expression (even if many of the subexpressions aren't static).
-  Top down constant folding just means compiling a script file to byte code and evaluating it.
-This doesn't ensure that static expressions are computed exactly once.
-* Constant folding is a performance optimization.
-It has a cost, and isn't worth doing unless the expression being folded is evaluated more than once.
-* So I need a variation of top down where subexpressions that could be evaluated more than once are folded first.

 ## Functions
 I'll assume the bytecode compiler/interpreter here.
 All runtime values are boxed, which simplifies things.